Will there be a Witcher 4? We hope so, even if CD Projekt has yet to set any Witcher 4 release date.

 To have a The Witcher 4 trailer we’d need it to actually exist, first.
 Perhaps we can will it into existence if we all collectively pray to the Eternal Fire.
 Anyway, you can get nostalgic all over again with this tenth anniversary video of the series below.

-That’s all we have for you on The Witcher 4 right now.
-We’re probably going to be in for a long wait, so let us know what you’d like to see from the Witcher 4 in the comments below.
+That’s all we or anyone else will have for you on The Witcher 4 right now.
+We’re probably going to be in for a long wait - so make sure you've played through all the Witcher 3 DLC before complaining too much.